alienchow/alienchow.github.io/content/post/sop_opera.md

 > culture of using SOP as a crutch is a snowballing avalanche.

-When we find ourselves in yet another post-mortem review, question the reliance humans to follow instructions.
-Question any action items that involve just adding on to SOP.
-Stop using SOP as theatrical, performative reliability diligence.
+When we find ourselves in yet another post-mortem review, question the reliance on humans to follow instructions.
+Question any action items that involve just adding on more steps to SOPs.
+Stop using SOP as theatrical, performative reliability "diligence".

 If the argument against automation despite the above is a lack of time, then the SRE function, in whatever form it may take on in the organisation, isn't